LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 end
 ```

-Using embeds also allows me to inline the `Line` embed, which is described
+Using embeds also allows us to inline the `Line` embed, which is described
 in more detail in the [documentation](https://hexdocs.pm/ecto/3.9.2/Ecto.Schema.html#embeds_many/3-inline-embedded-schema).

 To apply changes to the defined schema and validate the input there's also the
 need for `changeset/2` type functions.
 These should be mostly straight forward to
-anyone having worked with `ecto` before, so I won't go into detail what these
+anyone having worked with `ecto` before, so this blog post won't go into detail
-functions specifically do.
+what these functions specifically do.
+There's again more to read in the [documentation](https://hexdocs.pm/ecto/3.9.2/Ecto.Changeset.html).

 ```elixir
 defmodule GroceriesList do